AnggaSOC/SOC-Portfolio/Threat Detection Labs/Wazuh (EDR & XRD)/README.md

 | 10:52:09.098 | Server02 | sshd: brute force trying to get access to the system.
 Non existent user. | 10 | **5712** |
 | 10:52:09.171 | Server02 | PAM: Multiple failed logins in a small period of time. | 10 | **5551** |

+## 2.1 Alert Verification & Incident Triage (Critical Analysis Phase)
+When the multiple failed login alerts (Rule ID: 5712 & 5551) triggered simultaneously, a professional SOC analyst does not immediately jump to conclusions or initiate drastic network isolation.
+Two initial hypotheses must be verified to eliminate false alarms:

+ * **False Positive Check:** Could this alert be caused by a misconfigured internal script, system application, or an automated monitoring tool trying to authenticate?
+ * **Authorized Activity Check:** Could this be an authorized system administrator attempting to remote via SSH, perhaps having forgotten their password or using an outdated credential manager?

+####  Triage and Verification Process:
+* **Change Management Review:** The analyst cross-checked the internal IT maintenance logs and active tickets.
+There was no scheduled maintenance window or authorized remote task assigned for the Linux Mint Server during this period.
+* **Log Pattern & Behavior Analysis:** The analyst scrutinized the volume and velocity of the failed attempts.
+If an authorized human administrator forgot a password, the logs would typically show 3 to 5 failed attempts within a reasonable human typing interval, followed by a pause.
+* **Conclusion:** In this case, the SIEM captured **hundreds of authentication failures within seconds** targeting generic and non-existent usernames (e.g., `root`, `admin`).
+This pattern confirms the use of an automated brute-force tool (e.g., Hydra).
+Therefore, the authorized activity hypothesis was discarded, and the incident status was elevated to a verified **True Positive**.

 ## 3. Initial Access (Successful Compromise)
 An anomaly was detected because a successful login occurred immediately after hundreds of failure alerts from the same attacker's IP address (192.168.1.12).